The Miracle (album): "Rain Must Fall"

 "Rain Must Fall" is a collaboration between Deacon (music) and Mercury (lyrics).
 Taylor recorded a lot of Latin percussion but most of that was edited out in order to have more space for vocal harmonies, guitars and keyboards, the latter shared between Mercury and Deacon in this piece.

 "Scandal"

 "Scandal" was written by May about the British press, in the wake of media-fuelled controversy about his recent divorce, his relationship with Anita Dobson, and Mercury's rare public appearances due to his battle with AIDS.
 May played keyboards and did the guitar solo as a first take.
 Mercury's lead vocals were also a first take.
 Synth-bass is played by David Richards.
 May has since commented that the song is very close to his heart.

 "My Baby Does Me"

 "My Baby Does Me" is another collaboration of Mercury and Deacon.
 Both of them had the idea of a simpler track in order to ease off the album.
 In a Radio 1 interview in 1989, each of them claimed the other had constructed the bassline.
 The song was originally demoed as "My Baby Loves Me", but was rewritten to replace the word "loves" with "does" throughout.
-The drum pattern in this song is the same as that featured in the demo of "I Guess We're Falling Out".